 Denby heard the question, but could not speak to answer—temporary speechlessness due to what he assumed was shock.
 Shock to his system from the marvelous room beyond the green door.

 Randomly cut dark wood panels covered the walls and ceiling and jutted out in every direction—creating odd nooks and crannies.

-This shouldn't be here, Denby thought as he turned to take in the structure that appeared to be designed by a deranged architect and made by mad carpenters.
+This . . . this shouldn't be here, Denby thought as he turned to take in the structure that seemed to be designed by a deranged architect and made by mad carpenters.